 As a big company that offers multiple services, GoDaddy’s website shows many more things than just web hosting.
 Still, nothing is cluttered and you can easily navigate the site.

 Purchasing a product like hosting or domain from GoDaddy is a streamlined process.
 However, keep an eye on upsells.
 If you do not pay attention, unwanted items can get into your shopping cart, thereby rising your bills.

-Upon logging in, you will be lead to a dashboard which is big and easy to look at.
+Upon logging in, you will be led to a dashboard that is big and easy to look at.
 On top of the Products page, you can see the domains you have bought while other products like hosting and email appear below that.

 To access the CPanel, click the bold blue button on the top right corner.
 Unless you are completely new to hosting, the CPanel won’t be unfamiliar to you.